ConveyorLabs/smart-contracts/QSP_Checklist.md

-## Uniswap V3 Changes
-#### Function `LimitOrderBatcher.calculateAmountOutMinAToWeth()`
-We eliminated the use of the v3 Quoter in the contract.
-Our quoting logic was modeled after: (https://github.com/Uniswap/v3-core/blob/main/contracts/UniswapV3Pool.sol#L596).

-The implementation is located in `src/lib/ConveyorTickMath.sol` within the function `simulateAmountOutOnSqrtPriceX96`.
-This function is called in `src/LimitOrderBatcher.sol` within `calculateAmountOutMinAToWeth` </br>

-Tests:<br />
-Reference `src/test/LimitOrderBatcher.t.sol` for `calculateAmountOutMinAToWeth` tests.<br />
-Reference `src/test/ConveyorTickMath.t.sol` for `simulateAmountOutOnSqrtPriceX96` tests. <br />

-#### Function `_calculateV3SpotPrice`
-The V3 spot price calculation has been modified to be more gas efficient by simply calling `slot0()` on the pool, and converting `sqrtPriceX96` to `128.128` fixed point representation of `sqrtPriceX96**2`.

-#### Function `LimitOrderBatcher.calculateNextSqrtPriceX96`
-This function was modified to be more gas efficient by eliminating all calls to the v3 quoter, and calculating the amountOut return value by simply calling `ConveyorTickMath.simulateAmountOutOnSqrtPriceX96`.

-#### Function `SwapRouter.getNextSqrtPriceV3`
-This has been simplified to be more gas efficient by eliminating all calls to the quoter. <br />
-Reference `SwapRouter`

-//-----------------------------------------------------Move everything that is above, below, in the right spot

 # QSP Resolution
 The following sections detail the findings from the initial QSP report and the resolutions for each issue.